mindplace/stack-for-yourself/posts/getting_started_with_ruby.md

----
-layout: post
-title: "Guide to Getting Started with Ruby"
-shortnote: "Get Ruby installed on your local computer."
+# Getting started with Ruby on your computer
-tags: [blog]
----

 ### Are you developing on a Windows or Linux computer?

-Then this guide will not work for you.
+This guide will not work for you.
 These things might:

 * Official list of ways to install Ruby, as given [by the documentation](https://www.ruby-lang.org/en/documentation/installation/).
 * **Windows users**: try [this RubyInstaller](https://rubyinstaller.org/), or this [TeamTreeHouse Rails installation guide](https://teamtreehouse.com/library/build-a-simple-ruby-on-rails-application/getting-started-with-rails/installing-rails-windows).